 4.6 Phase I Long-Term Wheeling Through Assessment Procedures

-The CAISO will coordinate the Phase I Long-Term Wheeling Through Assessment with applicable Participating TO(s) pursuant to Section 3.2 and any Affected System that is affected by the request for long-term pursuant to Section 3.6.
+The CAISO will coordinate the Phase I Long-Term Wheeling Through Assessment with applicable Participating TO(s) pursuant to Section 3.2 and any Affected System that is affected by the request for a long-term Wheeling Through Priority pursuant to Section 3.6.
 Existing studies will be used to the extent practicable when conducting the Phase I Long-Term Wheeling Through Assessment.
 The CAISO will coordinate Base Case development with the applicable Participating TOs to ensure the Base Cases are accurately developed.
-The CAISO will use Reasonable Efforts to complete and issue to Scheduling Coordinators requesting long-term the Phase I Long-Term Wheeling Through Assessment report within 170 days after the commencement of the Phase I Long-Term Wheeling Through Assessment, provided that the CAISO will use Reasonable Efforts to notify the Scheduling Coordinator whether a transmission upgrade is needed or whether the CAISO can accommodate the request without an upgrade within 120 days of the Cluster Study window closing for requests for a long-term priority for Wheeling Throughs for the following year.
+The CAISO will use Reasonable Efforts to complete and issue to Scheduling Coordinators requesting a long-term Wheeling Through Priority the Phase I Long-Term Wheeling Through Assessment report within 170 days after the commencement of the Phase I Long-Term Wheeling Through Assessment, provided that the CAISO will use Reasonable Efforts to notify the Scheduling Coordinator whether a transmission upgrade is needed or whether the CAISO can accommodate the request without an upgrade within 120 days of the Cluster Study window closing for requests for a long-term priority for Wheeling Throughs for the following year.
 In order to meet the 120 day time frame, the Operational Deliverability Assessment described in section 6.2.3 from the previous cluster study will be utilized to study Wheeling Throughs for the following year.
 The CAISO will share applicable study results with the applicable Participating TO(s) for review and comment and will incorporate comments into the study report.
 The CAISO will issue a final Phase I Long-Term Wheeling Through Assessment report to the requesting Scheduling Coordinator.

 At any time the CAISO determines that it will not meet the required time frame for completing the Phase I Long-Term Wheeling Through Assessment due to the large number of requests for long-term priority for Wheeling Throughs in the associated Cluster Application Window, study complexity, or unavailability of subcontractors on a reasonable basis to perform the study in the required time frame, the CAISO will notify the requesting Scheduling Coordinators as to the schedule status of the Phase I Long-Term Wheeling Through Assessment and provide an estimated completion date with an explanation of the reasons why additional time is required.